-Due to my limited time at the lounge, and the fact that I already ate a bit at the American Airlines Admirals Club (review coming soon!), AND more food would be waiting for me on the plane (AA Flagship First review coming soon!), I decided to keep my ordering to the minimum.
+Due to my limited time at the lounge, and the fact that I already ate a bit at the American Airlines Admirals Club, AND more food would be waiting for me on the plane (AA Flagship First SFO-JFK review), I decided to keep my ordering to the minimum.

 I ended up getting the Grilled Swai and the "Ruby Shoesday" non-alcoholic cocktail.
 Both were tasty!
 My only feedback would be to pair the swai with some vegetables to balance out the fish and rice.
 Throughout my meal, the staff came to check on me to make sure everything was going well and offered to refill my drinks.